bernasiakk/bernasiakk/README.md

 👋 Hi, I’m Szymon, a passionate data enthusiast on a journey to become a Data Engineer.

 📚 Currently diving deep into cloud data platforms, ETL pipelines, and all things big data.
+Check out my **pinned** projects below.

 💻 On the side, I love tinkering with home automation projects to make life a bit smarter.